Triplesee/Large-Multimodal-Model/documents/LMM Technical Report.md

 It is to explore the art-of-possible, more specifically, to explore if and how LMM can make the document understanding solution more effective, more efficient and more scalable.

 ## 2.1 Potential Improvements to the current DU pipeline
 We are looking at a few aspects of the DU pipeline for improvement.
 1) The DU pipeline is very complex, consisting of 8 steps and more than 10 machine learning models.
 The complexity makes it very difficult to scale, not only scale up but also scale out.
 2) The team has put a lot of effort to improve the efficiency of the DU pipeline in the last a few months, including trying faster models, parallel computing, revising post-processing of information extraction, in addition to the effort of having new hardware and platform.
-3) The model performance is still to be improved across the DU pipeline.
+We would like to explore if LMMs can help increase the throughput of the DU pipline.
+3) The performance of the models in the current DU pipeline is to be improved.
 It will require substantial amount of effort to get the training data, building and validating multiple models in the DU pipeline.

-## 2.2 LLM and LMM
+## 2.2 Advance in LLM and LMM
 LLM has revolutionised the field of artificial intelligence, enabling natural language processing teask that were previously through exclusive to humans.
 The emergence of GPT-3 brought a signficant leap in capabilities, particularly in few shot and zero-shot learning, highlighing the immence potential of LLMs.
 This promis was further realised with the advancements of ChatGPT and GPT-4.
 The progress in the field has been further accelerated by the emergence of open-source LLMs including the LLaMA series, Vicuna, Qwen etc.

 ## 2.2 Document understanding solution - Two Steps VS OCR Free